d1no-ika/d1no-ika/README.md

 im super friendly yet super awkward and nervous, so pls be patient with me,, i love to hang out and chat, so interactions + cuddles and hugs are def ok and encouraged!! i am 18 so keep that in mind..

-im normally making another pony/offtab, so whisper to get my attention ^^
+im normally making another pony/offtab, so whisper to get my attention ^^ also also if we sit for a bit together its ok to add me as a friend! no need to ask :DD

 my strawpage has more info abt me, but im currently fixated on umamusume and pokemon! i also have outfits based on splatoon/coroika and bfdi